 Selling on Amazon as an Affiliate

-If someone clicks on your link, you get a commission.
-Commissions on Amazon are much lower compared to Clickbank product for example.
-Amazon commissions vary from 4%-10% - depending on the product.
+If someone clicks on your link and makes a purchase, you get a commission.
+Amazon commissions vary from 2%-10% - depending on the product.

-Although this is low, everyone knows Amazon so the trust is high.
+Although this may seem low, everyone knows Amazon so the trust is high.
 Jeff Bezos is the richest man in the world for a reason - people love to shop on Amazon.

 Not only that, if someone makes an additional purchase other than the product you are promoting, you still get commission for that product so it can really multiply.
 You'll need to check the specifics with Amazon Associates directly when you sign up to fully understand their commission payouts and rules.